 Category 2 Status

 HNWIs looking to Gibraltar can avail themselves of the provisions of the Qualifying (Category 2) Individuals Rules 2004 and apply for what is known as CAT 2 status, or Gibraltar category 2 tax residency.
-This is a tax residency status more fully set out in our Gibraltar Category 2 residency page, but which, in essence, enables the qualifying individual to cap the amount of tax payable on worldwide income to (currently) circa £29,000.
-This is subject to a minimum of £22,000 income tax falling due for every qualifying year.
+This is a tax residency status more fully set out in our Gibraltar Category 2 residency page, but which, in essence, enables the qualifying individual to cap the amount of tax payable on worldwide income to a maximum of £105,000 of assessable income, subject to a minimum of £32,000 income tax falling due for every qualifying year.
 Tax payable by CAT 2 individuals is required to be paid in advance, by 30 November each year.

 The fact that no tax is payable on a long and varied list of income in Gibraltar means that it is possible to register for residency in Gibraltar on what is referred to as ‘self-sufficiency’.
 A creature of default rather than of specific legislation, if a retiree is over 60 and in receipt of pension income from a pension approved by the Commissioner of Income Tax in Gibraltar, no tax is payable on that pension.
 In addition, there is no tax payable, by anyone, on inheritance, on capital gains, wealth, VAT and, as passive income, no tax on savings interests, dividend nor on income from companies quoted on a stock exchange.